laurencedawson/embr/README.md

 About
 -------
 Lightweight blog built using the CodeIgniter framework.

-Current features include:

-    - Basic post index page

-    - Basic post page

-      - Uses the DISQUS comment system

-      -
+As it's very early days the list of features is very minimal but currently supports: Basic posts, post indexing and recent posts.
+Commenting handled through the Disqus.

 Example
 -------